Taking place in a dark future, distant past and the near present, you're Hiro Hiyazaki and you're perhaps the last hope... An unexpected one at that.

-OpenKatana is an upcoming first-person action game based on the infamous Daikatana which was created by non other than John Romero.
-OpenKatana's development team hopes to not only fix issues present in Daikatana's design but to also expand upon it to give you an incredibly fun experience in both multi-player and single-player*.
+OpenKatana is an upcoming first-person sci-fi action game loosely based on the infamous Daikatana which was created by id Software legend, John Romero.
+OpenKatana's development team hopes to not only fix issues present in Daikatana's design but to also expand upon it to give you an incredibly fun experience in both multiplayer and singleplayer.

-OpenKatana makes use of our Katana engine which is based on the widely used FitzQuake engine.
+OpenKatana makes use of our Katana engine which is based on the widely used FitzQuake engine but heavily modified for SDL2 support, OpenAL support and advanced graphical capabilities while also taking advantage of our own platform-independent library to allow for both Linux and Mac OS X support.
 The list of changes is fairly large but there's a considerable amount of documentation that will be released with the project to detail these new features for both developers and users.
-In-terms of features the engine is more comparable to Quake 2 rather than Quake, though with quite a few internal design differences.

 It's been quite some time since the last update, by now OpenKatana has now pretty much been in constant development for two years and it's now progressing faster than ever...
 But what exactly is OpenKatana?
 Well this is something I think I should clarify first.